Banuba/ve-sdk-react-native-integration-sample/README.md

 # Banuba AI Video Editor SDK - React Native Expo-CLI integration sample.
-Banuba [AI Video Editor SDK](https://www.banuba.com/video-editor-sdk) allows you to quickly add short video functionality and possibly AR filters and effects into your mobile app.
+[Banuba Video Editor SDK](https://www.banuba.com/video-editor-sdk) allows you to quickly add short video functionality and possibly AR filters and effects into your mobile app.
 <br></br>
-:exclamation: <ins>Support for React Native plugin is under development at the moment and scheduled for __Q4__.
-Please, reach out to [support team](https://www.banuba.com/faq/kb-tickets/new) to help you with your own Flutter integration.<ins>
+:exclamation: <ins>Support for React Native plugin is under development at the moment and scheduled for __end Q4__.
+Please, reach out to [support team](https://www.banuba.com/faq/kb-tickets/new) to help you with your React Native expo project.<ins>

 <ins>Keep in mind that main part of integration and customization should be implemented in **android**, **ios** directories using Native Android and iOS development.<ins>

-This sample demonstrates how to run VE SDK with [React Native](https://reactnative.dev/) and [Expo-CLI](https://docs.expo.dev/workflow/expo-cli/).
+This sample demonstrates how to run Video Editor SDK with [React Native](https://reactnative.dev/) and [Expo-CLI](https://docs.expo.dev/workflow/expo-cli/).

 ## Dependencies
 |              | Version |